200hr Teacher Training

 Recognised qualification: 200-hour Yoga Alliance UK certificate (RYT-200).
 This enables you to teach internationally.
 This course is also registered with The Independent Yoga Network (IYN)

-Our next course starts in February 2015, and consists of five weekend modules in London and one week long module in Spain.
+Our next course starts 29th August 2015 and consists of a one week long module in Spain and five weekend modules in London.

 What You’ll Learn:

 Our courses adhere to the strict standards and guidelines set by Yoga Alliance UK.
 We include a practical and theory based approach throughout the course and encourage questions and discussions throughout our time together.

 - Teaching Methods and ethics